vectorhacker/site/content/posts/how-to-get-a-bscs-efficiently.md

 What I don't like:

-- They made certain courses less hackable recently and they dropped Sophia.org from their list of acceptable ACE credit institutions.
+- They made certain courses [less hackable recently](https://youtu.be/kSIivikonM0).
 - You pay per-credit not per-term like at WGU so you can't save more by taking more classes per term.

 Overall, though.
 It's a great school and it's a good option if you want to get into one of their specializations and you can't find it anywhere else or you can't get into WGU.